srosebattles/CaseStudy-MyRetail/README.md

 myRetail is comparing solution options for the online grocery store.

 ##Sources
 This project was bootstrapped with Create React App.
-Other dependencies include Express, React Router, and axios.
+Other dependencies include Express, React Router (v4), and axios.

 ##Getting started
  Locally: